reubano/meza/README.rst

 Args
 ^^^^

-All readers take as their first argument, either a file path or file like object.
+Most readers take as their first argument, either a file path or file like object.
+The notable execption is ``read_mdb`` which only accepts a file path.
 File like objects should be opened using Python's stdlib ``io.open``.
 If the file is opened in binary mode ``io.open('/path/to/file')``, be sure to pass the proper encoding if it is anything other than ``utf-8``, e.g.,